mrduhart/ai-superproducts/seai/03-seai-seboot.md

     - **Make tradeoff decisions (core of software engineering)**
     - Constraints, priorities, analysis w/o implementation

-- Software Development Life Cyles
+- Software Development Life Cyle (models)
   - Phases: requirements -> design -> implementation -> testing -> deployment -> maintenance
-  - Waterfall: phases are all linear, bad at risk (changes) and scale, obsolete but good for small and short projects
+  - Waterfall: phases are all linear, bad at risk (changes) and scale, obsolete but good for small and short projects with clear requirements
-    - V-shaped: emphasis on testing
+    - V-shaped (Validation and Verification): emphasis on testing (good for some projects), dev-test pairs by levels, very rigid
-  - Iterative: phases happen in repeating cycles (iterations, duh), one iteration ~= waterfall, more demanding, requires specialists and constant management
+  - Iterative: phases happen in repeating cycles (iterations, duh), one iteration ~= waterfall, good for risks (high-risk task first), more demanding, requires specialists and constant management, overhead for small projects
-    - Spiral: prototypes by stages, fixed timeframes for switching (even when not done)
+    - Spiral: prototypes by stages (early delivery), fixed timeframes for switching (even when not done), excessive documentation (?)
-  - Agile: great for risk and uncertainty (constant changes), all phases happen all the time, bit of a mess, requires lots of communication & self-organization (highly professional, skilled, integrated and client-oriented teams), estimations of cost and time are more difficult, might exceed expected times
+  - Agile: great for risk and uncertainty (constant changes), all phases happen all the time (fast delivery), bit of a mess, requires lots of communication & self-organization (highly professional, skilled, integrated and client-oriented teams), estimations of cost and time are more difficult, might exceed expected times
     - XP: pair programming and other crazy stuff
     - Scrum: all about roles and rituals
     - Manifesto